The Most Expensive Gaming Keyboard in the World 2022

 Features

-If you’ve used a high-end mechanical keyboard, you’re familiar with macros and media keys, and you’ve come across an integrated scroll wheel.
-But the new feature is the iCue control wheel, which gives you access to various modes if you don’t want to operate the iCue software.
+If you’ve used a high-end mechanical keyboard, you’re familiar with macros and media keys and encountered an integrated scroll wheel.
+However, the new feature is the iCue control wheel, which gives you access to various modes if you don’t want to operate the iCue software.

 The Best Gaming Keyboard in the World